← All posts

 That framing is too shallow.

-For serious systems, memory is not mainly a prompt problem.
-It is a systems problem.
+For production systems, memory is not mainly a prompt problem.
+Memory is a systems problem.

-That is even more true in legal work than in most verticals, because legal work depends on persistent state, review boundaries, provenance, and confidentiality across time rather than one isolated answer.
+Legal work makes that distinction sharper because it depends on persistent state, review boundaries, provenance, and confidentiality across time rather than one isolated answer.

 Prompt memory is the wrong mental model